 You can learn more not just about current competitors, but also the start-ups in your industry.
 Market research data can tell you details about their marketing plan, pricing strategy, sales successes, social media presence, and their relationship with former, current, and new customers.
 It can also tell you about the products and services they are currently offering.
 This data allows you to spot trends earlier than competitors and capitalise on their successes as well as your own.

 Market research data can help you get the most out of your advertising budget in a big way.
 Advertising establishes your company’s brand, or identity, to the public at large.
 It also attracts new customers, and hopefully increases your sales revenue.
 But how do you know if you are doing this successfully?

-Market research data can help you find out if you’re advertising in the best ways possible, and if you aren’t, it can reveal areas where you can improve your strategy.
+Market research data can help you find out if you’re advertising in the best ways possible, it can reveal areas where you can improve your strategy.
 Market research can tell you whether your target audience likes or dislikes your current media messages, how they are responding to specific messages (are they clicking on promotional emails, etc.), what platforms or media sources they prefer, where they like to receive advertising messages (e.g. during their commute or while watching TV), and even give you insight into the ROI of current and potential media advertising placements.
 Ultimately, with market research data, you can create a far more effective advertising strategy that elicits more positive responses from your customers.